Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthIn theory, the Radeon R9 290X is 43% faster than the Geforce GTX 770 in general, because of its higher bandwidth. (explain)
+Memory BandwidthTheoretically, the Radeon R9 290X should perform quite a bit faster than the Geforce GTX 770 in general. (explain)

-Texel RateThe Radeon R9 290X is a bit (more or less 5%) better at anisotropic filtering than the Geforce GTX 770. (explain)
+Texel RateThe Radeon R9 290X will be a little bit (approximately 5%) better at texture filtering than the Geforce GTX 770. (explain)

-Pixel RateThe Radeon R9 290X is quite a bit (approximately 53%) faster with regards to full screen anti-aliasing than the Geforce GTX 770, and also should be capable of handling higher screen resolutions while still performing well. (explain)
+Pixel RateThe Radeon R9 290X is much (approximately 53%) faster with regards to anti-aliasing than the Geforce GTX 770, and also should be able to handle higher resolutions without losing too much performance. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison